What is that assortment of components on the control board?

 Sine Wave inverters produce utility-quality sine wave power form.

 You'll need a battery charger when nature isn't being co-operative or when you use more energy than is stored.
-Most inverters include a battery charger packaged within the inverter.
+Most quality inverters include a battery charger packaged within the inverter.
 The battery charger is powered either by grid power or by a backup generator.
-Some inverters have the ability to signal the generator to start when battery storage is low or when more power than is available through the battery changer is called for.
+Some inverters have the built-in ability to signal the generator to start when battery storage is low or when more power than is available through the battery changer is called for.
 Charging batteries properly requires administering the right amount of current at the right voltage.
 See our Batteries page to learn more about charging and different types of batteries.

 AC Distribution Panel